Milton woman accused of running multi-million dollar black-market marijuana delivery service

 BOSTON (WHDH) - A 51-year-old Milton woman was arrested Tuesday for allegedly running a multi-million dollar black-market marijuana delivery service that operated in Massachusetts from 2015 to 2018, United States Attorney Andrew E. Lelling announced.

-Deana Martin has been charged with one count of conspiring to distribute more than 100 kilograms of marijuana.
-She is slated to appear in federal court in Boston on Tuesday.
+Deana Martin was charged with one count of conspiring to distribute more than 100 kilograms of marijuana.
+She appeared in federal court in Boston on Tuesday and was released on $25,000 bond.
+Martin’s attorney says a not guilty plea will be entered on behalf of his client.

 Martin owned and managed Northern Herb, which had a website that sold an array of products including raw marijuana, pre-rolled cigarettes, and marijuana edibles, according to a charging document.